The information below is intended to help incoming students get started on their academic path at L&C.

 For more useful tips, watch What if I have AP or IB credit?

-L&C recommends incoming students take two placements prior to the start of their first semester: the ALEKS mathematical Proficiency exam and the World Language placement.
+Incoming students should take two placements prior to the start of their first semester: the ALEKS mathematical Proficiency exam and the World Language placement.
 (A third, optional, Theory Placement Assessment is also suggested for prospective Music majors).

 To learn more about the placement exams, how long (or how to) prepare for them, or how many times you might take the placements, please consult our advice regarding Placement Exams.